Canon RF 35mm F1.4 L VCM Lens Review

 Sony FE 35mm f/1.4 GM Lens Portrait Sample Picture

 For similar reasons, the 35mm focal length has long been a first choice for photojournalists.
-Wedding photographers, who work in some of the darkest venues, also frequently use wide aperture 35mm lenses.
-Portrait photographers like the 35mm focal length for full to mid-body portraits and for group portraits.
-This is a great lens to take for a walk with your friends.
+Wedding photographers working in some of the darkest venues frequently use wide-aperture 35mm lenses.
+Portrait photographers like the 35mm focal length for full- to mid-body portraits and group portraits.
+This lens is a great choice for a walk with your friends.

 The 35mm angle of view is inviting for street photography, and landscape photographers have plenty of uses for the 35mm focal length.

 Sports photographers who can get close to their subjects (such as basketball shot from over or under the net) or want to capture a wider/environmental view of their events appreciate this focal length.
-The perspective invited by 35mm can make action figures large in the frame.
+The perspective invited by 35mm can make sports subjects large in the frame.

 Parents love 35mm lenses for capturing their indoor events, and most pets will let you get close enough to capture a nice perspective with such a lens.
 35mm is popular with videographers, especially for documentary work.
 Many medium and large products are ideally captured at 35mm.